-- 11. The consultation had three objectives: achieving better value for money, maintaining access to justice, and increasing long term efficiency.
-Any decisions taken as part of reform of the hearing estate must be consistent with these HMCTS principles. - 12.
-Obtaining Value for money to the taxpayer would be achieved by: - Reducing the current and future cost of running the HMCTS estate in London; - Maximising capital receipts from disposals, to allow for reinvestment in the reform of HMCTS. - 13.
-Access to justice would be maintained by ensuring that any court to be considered for closure is within a reasonable distance by public transport of a retained court and: - Taking into account journey times for court and tribunal users, by employing mitigating actions where necessary, such as more flexible listing procedures (see "Mitigations" within the Equalities Impacts Assessment section of accompanying consultation document); - Taking into account the needs of victims, witnesses and those who are vulnerable in particular; - Supporting the requirements of other agencies such as the Crown Prosecution Service (CPS), Social Services, Police Forces and the Children and Family Court Advisory and Support Service (CAFCASS). - 14.
-Enabling efficiency in the longer term would be achieved by: - Hearing the same amount of cases within the rationalised estate; - Ensuring there is sufficient hearing estate capacity in the future; - Providing new, cost effective, flexible and efficient court capacity.
+- 8. The consultation has three objectives: achieving better value for money, maintaining access to justice, and increasing long term efficiency.
+Any decisions taken as part of reform of the hearing estate must be consistent with these HMCTS principles. - Value for money to the taxpayer will be achieved by: - a) Reducing the current and future cost of running the HMCTS estate in London; - b) Maximising capital receipts from disposals, to allow for reinvestment in the reform of HMCTS. - Access to justice will be maintained by ensuring that any court to be considered for closure is within a reasonable distance by public transport of a retained court:

+- a) Taking into account journey times for court and tribunal users and propose mitigating action where necessary, such as more flexible listing procedures (see "Mitigations" within Equalities Impacts Assessment section of accompanying consultation document); - b) To take into account the needs of victims, witnesses and those who are vulnerable in particular; - c) To support the requirements of other agencies such as the Crown Prosecution Service (CPS), Social Services, Police Forces and the Children and Family Court Advisory and Support Service (CAFCASS). - Enabling efficiency in the longer term will be achieved by: - a) Hearing the same amount of cases within the rationalised estate; - b) Ensuring there is sufficient hearing estate capacity in the future; - c) Providing new cost effective, flexible and efficient court capacity.